jnilla/phing-joomla-extension-builder/README.md

 # phing-joomla-extension-builder

-Phing script for Joomla 2.5 and 3.0 extension building automation.
+Phing script for extension building.

-## Introduction
+## Description

-If you are developing an extension or template inside a Joomla site, and you need to fetch all the changes and create an new installer for that specific extension, this script is the solution to do this job automatically.
+If you are developing an extension inside a Joomla site, and you need to fetch all the changes and create an new installer for that specific extension, this script is the solution to do this job automatically.

 ## Considerations

-To use this script your extension and templates files and folders must follow the Joomla standard naming conventions and typical folder structures for extension and templates.
+To use this script your extension and templates files and folders must follow the Joomla standard naming conventions and typical folder structures for extension.

 The following example shows how a component folders and files looks before and after the installation, to figure out how other extension move the files and folder before and after the installation consult the XML manifest file of the given extension.